 We have already reported on the adoption of the EU Mobility Pact in a blog article and now the following new regulations resulting from it, will be introduced in 2022:

 Truck drivers must now make a stop after each border crossing and document the country whose border has just been crossed in the tachograph.
 This does not apply to automatic tachographs.
-The new regulation will apply from February 2, 2022.
+The new regulation has been applies since February 2, 2022.

-For new vehicles, the package of measures adopted by the European Parliament in 2019 will gradually come into force in 2022.
+For new vehicles, the package of measures adopted by the European Parliament in 2019 came already gradually come into force in 2022 and are still going on.
 In 2024, all measures are to be fully implemented.
 These include, for example, automatic warning pedestrian and cyclist detection systems, especially for trucks.
 This would mean that drivers would no longer have to rely solely on their mirrors.
-Furthermore, as of July 6 of this year, a built-in temperature and tire pressure sensor will become mandatory in newly registered trucks, semitrailers and trailers.
+Furthermore, as of July 6 2022, a built-in temperature and tire pressure sensor will become mandatory in newly registered trucks, semitrailers and trailers.
 Two years later, this obligation will then apply accordingly to all newly manufactured trucks.

 As of May 21, 2022, all cross-border road freight transport with vehicles over 2.5t GVW will be subject to authorization.
 This means that the strict market access rules of the European Union also apply to companies that use rather light transport vehicles.